phovea/phovea.github.io/tutorials/tutorial_angular.md

 ```
 <iframe src="../frame_angular_bad.html?demo_angular/demo_8" height="250"></iframe>

-We could just paste in the Caleydo code and watch for changes, but there
+We could just paste in the Phovea code and watch for changes, but there
 are a number of problems here:

 * If we use `ng-change`, we're missing the point of Angular: We shouldn't